skibblenybbles/django-daydreamer/README.md

-You can also find some cool things in `daydreamer.test`, like `daydreamer.test.views.TestCase`, which lets you test a view class using the full Django handler stack, without needing to set up a URLs configuration, i.e. no urls.py.
+You can also find some cool things in `daydreamer.test`, like `daydreamer.test.views.TestCase`, which lets you test a view class using the full Django handler stack, without no need for a urls.py configuration.

 More stuff is on the way.